waadaldayil/Exploring-Weather-Trends-/README.md

 Also, in This project we will do the following steps:

-Extract data from a database using a SQL query Calculate a moving average in a spreadsheet
+Extract data from a database using a SQL query ( we have three data sets : city_data , city_list ,global_data )
+Calculate a moving average in a spreadsheet
 Create a line chart in a spreadsheet